 South Georgia Island was the site of a major whaling industry for over half a century.
 The next day, we visited two former Norwegian whaling stations – Grytviken (1904-1965) & Stromness.
-Grytviken was particularly fascinating – it’s the only whaling station that has been restored.
+Grytviken was particularly fascinating – because it’s the only whaling station that has been restored.
 So, you can safely walk among its many buildings, processing areas, and whale oil holding tanks.

-You can also visit the pretty Norwegian Lutheran Church (erected in 1913) and the wonderful museum (with gift shop) housed in the Villa (former home of the station manager).
+You can also visit the pretty Norwegian Lutheran Church (erected in 1913) and the wonderful museum (with a gift shop) housed in the Villa (former home of the station manager).
 In addition, there is great history here related to famed British explorer Sir Ernest Shackleton.
 In fact, he was buried at the Cemetery in Grytviken after his death in 1922.
-Visiting his grave and paying your respects is a must for all visitors!
+Visiting his grave and paying your respects is a must for all visitors (below)!